 Real-Time Updates for Better Task Management

 ProjectManager allows you to set alerts for overdue tasks or an alert to notify you if a team member comments on a task or updates its status.
 This way, if there’s an issue, you’ll know before it becomes a problem.

 Automating tasks is easy to keep the project on schedule with notifications.
 Also, communication can take place on the task level.
 Team members can be alerted by email when a comment has been added.
 Attaching files like images or documents to a task fosters collaboration.

 Kanban is a visual workflow process that manages tasks through a board with columns with headings such as to do, doing and done.
 Under each of those columns are cards.
 Each card is one task.
 You can see how this helps organize work and keeps everyone on the same page.
 Especially if they’re all collaborating using an online task management tool like ProjectManager.

 If your task management method doesn’t include a Kanban feature, well, don’t make us use that old caveman analogy again.
 Kanban is great for multi-faceted projects where collaboration will be a constant.

 It’s also a fantastic tool for the visual learner.
 According to Howard Gardner, there are many different types of intelligence.
 Some people learn better through an oral tradition, others need to read text to understand.
 Then there are the visual learners for which kanban is a godsend.
 Certainly, your team’s creatives are more likely to respond to this tool.
 Happy teams are productive teams.

-ProjectManager.com has kanban boards, but that’s just one of the many views for your tasks.
+ProjectManager has kanban boards, but that’s just one of the many views for your tasks.
 There are tasks lists, Gantt charts, and even a calendar view.
-Users can switch between views, choosing the one they like best, or cycle through whichever are most helpful at the time.
+Users can switch between views, choose the one they like best, or cycle through whichever is most helpful at the time.

 4. Turn That Task List into a Project